setswei/ansible-ufw/README.md

       - { port: 53,   protocol: udp }
       - { port: 3306, protocol: tcp }

-**ufw_whitelisted_ipv4_addresses**: A list of IPv4 address, port, and protocol tuples that the firewall should allow access to.
+**ufw_whitelisted_ipv4_addresses**: A list of IPv4 address, port, protocol and interface tuples that the firewall should allow access to.
 The default is empty.
 This is a good way to ensure that certain services can only be reached by approved IP addresses.
 The following example would grant SSH access to 192.168.0.1 over TCP, and OpenVPN access to 10.0.0.1 over UDP:

     ufw_whitelisted_ipv4_addresses:
       - { address: 192.168.0.1, port: 22,   protocol: tcp }